-The Mansfield University Campus Technologies Division (CT) provides a free service to resident students with the following computer problems: connecting to the Mansfield Internet Service ('Mounties Mobile'), configuring wireless settings, general computer maintenance, Virus, Spyware, Malware and Trojan removal, cleaning of computer hardware, etc. For assistance, students can
+The Commonwealth University - Mansfield Campus Technologies Division (CT) provides a free service to resident students with the following computer problems: connecting to the Mansfield Internet Service ('Mounties Mobile') in the non-residential areas of campus, configuring wireless

-Mansfield University has partnered with Apogee to provide campus residential internet service and support to your residence.
+Commonwealth University - Mansfield has partnered with Apogee to provide campus residential internet service and support to your residence.
 To make sure you're connected with Wi-Fi, follow the steps below.